ericsnekbytes/python_qt_cookbook/README.md

     better_long_label.addWidget(better_long_label)
 ```

+In the example gif above, you can see that the lower window can shrink to less than
+the width of the long text, but it stops when it hits the width of the button, which
+is because of the button's minimumWidth value.

 ### I want a specific width but don't know what to set for the height, what do I do?

 If you have a custom widget that you'd like to resize, but only in one dimension,